-In the middle of 2014, most autoproducer plants in Turkey were reclassified as main activity producer due to a change in the legislation.
+In the middle of 2014, most autoproducer plants in the Republic of Turkiye were reclassified as main activity producer due to a change in the legislation.
 Although the licences of these plants changed, the Administration decided to restore the affected plants' classification back to autoproducer in 2017 to harmonise with plant definitions in the IEA questionnaire.